 Benefits of a Personal Defined Benefit Plan

-• High Contribution Limits: Allows for significantly higher contributions compared to other retirement plans, potentially reaching $275,000 annually (in the current year) depending on age, income, and the desired retirement benefit.
+- High Contribution Limits: Allows for significantly higher contributions compared to other retirement plans, potentially reaching $two hundred seventy-five thousand dollars annually (in 2024) depending on age, income, and the desired retirement benefit.

-• Predictable Retirement Benefits: The plan promises a specific benefit at retirement, providing more predictability for retirement planning compared to defined contribution plans like 401(k)s.
+- Predictable Retirement Benefits: The plan promises a specific benefit at retirement, providing more predictability for retirement planning compared to defined contribution plans like 401(k)s.

-• Tax Advantages: Contributions are tax-deductible, reducing current taxable income.
-The investments grow tax-free until distribution.
+- Tax Advantages: Contributions are tax-deductible, reducing current taxable income.
+The investments grow tax-deferred until distribution.

 Setting Up a Personal Defined Benefit Plan

-• Consult with a Plan Provider: Work with an investment firm or retirement plan provider that has experience with defined benefit plans to establish the plan.
+- Consult with a Plan Provider: Work with an investment firm or retirement plan provider that specializes in defined benefit plans to establish the plan.

-• Create a Plan Document: Draft a plan document that details the terms of the plan, including contribution requirements and how benefits are calculated.
+- Create a Plan Document: Draft a written plan that details the terms of the plan, including benefit formulas and contribution requirements.

-• Actuarial Calculations: Have an actuary calculate the necessary contributions to meet the promised benefits, per IRS requirements.
+- Actuarial Calculations: Have an actuary calculate the necessary contributions to meet the promised benefits, ensuring compliance with IRS requirements.

-• Annual Administration: To manage the plan’s investments, ensure that required contributions are made annually and conduct annual actuarial reviews to adjust for any changes in funding requirements.
+- Annual Administration: Manage the plan’s investments and ensure that required contributions are made annually.
+Annual actuarial reviews are necessary to adjust for any changes in funding requirements.

-• Compliance and Reporting: File IRS Form 5500 annually to report on the plan’s status and compliance.
+- Compliance and Reporting: File IRS Form 5500 annually to report on the plan’s status and compliance.

-• Permanence: A defined benefit plan needs to be in place for at least five years.
-Plans established that are quickly terminated are often indicators and open to regulatory scrutiny.
+- Permanence: To ensure compliance, a defined benefit plan must be in place for at least five years.
+Plans that are quickly terminated can be red flags and subject to regulatory scrutiny.

 401(k) Plans